PushProductions/test/content/home/welcome.md

 <br>

-Hi, My name is **Frank Dorian**.
-I'm glad you are here.
+Hi, My name is **Frank**.
+I'm glad you stopped by.
 Please make yourself at home and take a look around.
-Don't forget to let me know you stopped by on the form below.
-Take care, Frank :)
+Let me know you stopped by.
+I would love to hrear from you.
+Take care,

+Frank. ;)